The 7 Main Wine Faults

 - What it is: Wine ruined by exposure to too much heat.
 Imagine a pallet of wine cases cooking in the sun in the parking lot behind a wine store in Phoenix, AZ.

 - How you can tell: The wine smells jammy: sort of sweet, but processed.
-The smell reminds me of canning or making wine sauce.
+The smell is somewhat like a wine reduction sauce, mixed with a nutty, brown, roasted sugar-type aroma.
 Heat damage often compromises the seal of the bottle (the expansion from the heated air pushes the cork out) so it can be accompanied by oxidization.

 - Can I fix it?
 No, but you can store your wine at the proper temperature and ensure you are not the problem.
 55 degrees is pretty well accepted as the best cellar temperature.
+The most important part of storage is a consistent temperature.
 Be mindful of how hot your garage gets in the summer if that’s where you store your wine.
 Don’t store wine in your attic.

 UV Light Damage …aka lightstrike